yamamushi/du-discordbot/Developers.md

 ```

-Now back in `main_handler.go`, we'll update the section you changed before to look like the following:
+Now back in `primary_handler.go`, we'll update the section you changed before to look like the following:

 ```go
     // Add new handlers below this line //